zer0Kerbal/FieldTrainingFacility/readme.md

 This mod provides a training system (school) for your kerbalnauts by adding a *Field Training Facility* into all science laboratories.

-*Field Training Facility* provides a training method that consumes electric charge over time to earn a kerbal experience (stars).
+*Field Training Facility* provides a training method that consumes electric charge over time to earn kerbal experience (stars).